awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configure-authentication-ssl.md

 The SSL version used for the connection is the highest version that is supported by both the driver and the server, which is determined at connection time\.

-Configure the Amazon Redshift JDBC driver version 2\.1 to authenticate your connection according to the security requirements of the Amazon Redshift server that you are connecting to\.
+Configure the Amazon Redshift JDBC driver version 2\.1 to authenticate your connection according to the security requirements of the Redshift server that you are connecting to\.

-You must always provide your Amazon Redshift user name and password to authenticate the connection\.
+You must always provide your Redshift user name and password to authenticate the connection\.
 Depending on whether SSL is enabled and required on the server, you might also need to configure the driver to connect through SSL\.
 Or you might use one\-way SSL authentication so that the client \(the driver itself\) verifies the identity of the server\.

 You provide the configuration information to the driver in the connection URL\.
 For more information about the syntax of the connection URL, see [Building the connection URL](jdbc20-build-connection-url.md)\.